nehcgnak/CrackingMachineLearningInterview/README.md

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/1/1b/Reinforcement_learning_diagram.svg/250px-Reinforcement_learning_diagram.svg.png)
 #### What is Deep Learning ?
-        Deep learning is defined as algorithms inspired by the structure and function of the brain called artificial neural networks(ANN).Deep learning most probably focuses on Non Linear Analysis and is recommend for Non Linear problems regarding Artificial Intelligence.
+        Deep learning is defined as algorithms inspired by the structure and function of the brain called artificial neural networks(ANN).Deep learning most probably focuses on Non Linear Analysis and is recommended for Non Linear problems regarding Artificial Intelligence.

 #### Difference between Machine Learning and Deep Learning?
         Since DL is a subset of ML and both being subset of AI.While basic machine learning models do become progressively better at whatever their